This a fast and easy way to install Odoo 10 official package on Debian 9 or Ubuntu 16.04 LTS server. Just create a fake python-pypdf 1.13 deb package.

-Odoo 10 package still depends on the old Python PyPdf unmaintained package.
+Odoo 10 deb package depends on the old Python PyPdf unmaintained package.
+This is only a dependency problem against Python-PyPdf package.
 That package is no more available in several distributions, notably Debian 9 (stretch) and Ubuntu since 16.04 LTS.
-It is replaced by the new PyPDF2 which claims to be fully compatible, but does not provide PyPdf as a virtual package.
-Same situation with Odoo 8 and Odoo 9.
+It is replaced by the new PyPDF2 package which claims to be fully compatible, but does not provide PyPdf as a virtual package.
+The problem is the same if you want to install Odoo 8 and Odoo 9 on recent Debian based distros.

 - install the package with